 Honey has been used over the years as a sweetener and also as medicine.

-Nutritional consistency of honey varies a lot, unfortunately.
+The nutritional consistency of honey varies a lot, unfortunately.
 It varies due to the origin of the nectar, which is used to make it.
 And the consistency of honey also creates quite q big range of colors in which you can find honey, from light yellow to full-blown dark brown colors.

-From the research I have read, I can say that the dark honey usually has more antioxidants in it, than the light honey.
+From the research I have read, I can say that the dark honey usually has more antioxidants in it than the light honey.
 Also, there is quite a big difference between raw honey and the one which is already pasteurized.
-Which of course the raw honey has more micronutrients and more antioxidants.
+Which of course, the raw honey has more micronutrients and more antioxidants.

 Suppression of cough

 There was a study done on honey and cough suppression back in 2007.
 Where children who were diagnosed with bronchitis were given several portions of dark honey.
 The group, which was given the honey, has experienced more magnificent reliefs of bronchitis symptoms than the other group, which was taking a placebo.
 But I should note that the cough suppression benefits were small.

 A few years ago was another study done on this, and even though that they recommend honey rather than no treatment for cough, there are medications on the market, which provide far more significant symptom relief.

 Over the years, anecdotal reports have indicated that honey may reduce seasonal allergy symptoms.
 But there were few studies done on this matter, and they did not find any consistency between these two.